trinhtuanvubk/tflite-yamnet-audio-classification/README.md

 python3 main.py --scenario  split_dataset --length_audio 2 --step 0.15
 ```
 - Flag:
-	- `--length_audio`: length of the splited audio file
+	- `--length_audio`: length of the sliding window
-	- `--step`: length of the stride
+	- `--step`: length of the hope of the sliding window

 ###### Data loader
 - To train test split: